-DeMerchant earned 29.6% of the vote in the March primary and will compete in a runoff election on July 14, 2020.
+DeMerchant earned 29.6% of the vote in the March primary and and then won a runoff election on July 14, 2020.

 DeMerchant was endorsed in the 2016 general election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality and the prevention of private school vouchers.
 Two years later, she was recommended favorably by Texans for Public Education, a grassroots educators' group that researched and rated candidates in the 2018 election based on their stances toward public schools.

 1. If elected, what will be your top priorities for public education?

 First, I will make the health of our children and teachers a priority.
 This will entail working to put our health officials in the drivers seat to create a data drive and a logical approach to get our children back on campus as safely and quickly as possible.
 Second, I will find a way to sustain the teacher pay increases given in the previous legislative session.
 After meeting with Fort Bend ISD Trustee Jim Rice, he communicated the important of rolling back the public school funding formula.
 Finally, I will work with administrators to rein in standardized testing.

 2. What are your recommendations for funding public education, including securing the necessary revenue to sustain the improvements made by House Bill 3 in 2019?
 Do you believe additional funding is needed?